HugoLamarche/UnityEngineDevSampleProject/Readme.md

 - Early I've found out that I needed to restart Unity to rebuild the native plugin...
 After doing some research about it I found some solutions but I wanted to focus the time I had on making the actual game so I gave up on this.
 (Thanks to my Ryzen 5800X CPU for starting Unity quiclky ;) )

-- In the future I'd like to avoid all the allocation made by Marshal.PtrToStructure, this seems to be the biggest bottleneck I have right now (seen in the profiler)
+- In the future I'd like to avoid all the allocation made by Marshal.PtrToStructure, this seems to be the biggest bottleneck I have right now (seen in the profiler) => Found a quick way (not sure about platform interability I would need to check that futhermore)